-Children and young people are affected in three basic ways when their parents and carers are experiencing problematic AOD use:
+Children and young people are affected in three basic ways when their parents and carers are experiencing problematic alcohol and other drugs use:

 - in utero, through the pregnant mother’s use of alcohol or other drugs.
 (Find out more in Working with expecting and new parents.)